-One of the key directions of partnership with the Ministry of Higher and Secondary Specialised Education is continuing professional development of academic leaders and sharing best international and national practice in developing quality culture in higher education.
+One of the priorities of our partnership with the Ministry of Higher and Secondary Specialised Education is to help improve the professional development of academic leaders and share best national and international practice to develop a culture of quality in higher education.

-Since 2015 we have worked with MHSSE and the Head Methodology Centre under MHSSE to develop and pilot a new Quality Management programme that shares current thinking and best practice in developing and managing effective learning environment in universities, discusses education standards and expectations and explores the most effective ways to engage with students and employers through collaborative learning activities and project work, finding innovative solutions to equip the young generation with skills requested by the local and global markets.
-The Quality Management programme has been developed in partnership with London Metropolitan University, with advice and input from Quality Assurance in the UK, and is now benefitting 500 academic leaders and staff annually.
+Since 2015 we have worked with MHSSE and the Head Methodology Centre under MHSSE to develop and pilot a new quality management programme that shares ideas and best practice to improve learning environments.
+The programme will help ensure that students are equipped with the skills required by local and global markets.
+The Quality Management programme has been developed in partnership with London Metropolitan University, with advice and input from the quality assurance sector in the UK, and is now benefitting 500 academic leaders and staff annually.

-One of the most recent and exciting developments in our higher education programme is our partnership with MHSSE and the Istedod Fund in Internationalising Research.
+One of the most recent and exciting developments in our higher education programme is our partnership with MHSSE and the Istedod Fund to encourage the internationalisation of research.

-Over the last ten months our new programme established five research partnerships with the UK Universities (University of Bath, Birmingham City University, Cambridge University, and London Metropolitan University) to benefit the quality of teaching and learning and respond to national development priorities in the areas of finance, economics, healthcare, medicine, English language learning, translation and interpreting.
+Over the last ten months our programme established five research partnerships between UK universities including the University of Bath, Birmingham City University, Cambridge University and London Metropolitan University and universities in Uzbekistan.
+Sharing expertise will help improve the quality of teaching and learning in universities and encourage researchers to respond to national development priorities in the areas of finance, economics, healthcare, medicine, English language learning, translation and interpreting.

-Our Researcher Connect programme started in 2015 and aims to build researchers’ capacity in order to work internationally.
-The programme has already benefitted 25 selected young researchers and 20 trainers representing higher education institutions from all over Uzbekistan, as well as a network of 450 early stage researchers at the State Science and Innovation Committee.
-The focus of the training activities so far has been on Writing for International Publication and publishing internationally.
-The next round of Researcher Connect training is planned for November-December 2016 and will be advertised by the MHSSE and Istedod Fund in September 2016.
+Researcher Connect started in 2015 and aims to build researchers’ capacity in order to work internationally.
+The programme has already benefitted 25 young researchers and 20 trainers representing higher education institutions from all over Uzbekistan.
+The programme has also helped a network of 450 early stage researchers at the State Science and Innovation Committee.
+Training has helped prepare researchers to write for international publication.